-Featuring African specialties like Quinoa Porridge, Bobotie, and beautiful pastries, breads, chutneys, and spreads, you’ll find a lot to tempt your taste buds.
-Check out our recent Tusker House Review for dozens of food photos!
+Featuring African specialties like Cape Malay Green Curry Shrimp, Berbere-marinated Pork, and beautiful pastries, breads, chutneys, and spreads, you’ll find a lot to tempt your taste buds.
+Check out our Tusker House Review for dozens of food photos!

 Be sure to try the Jungle Juice, too!

-Just remember, this restaurant is now a signature meal — which means 2 Disney Dining Plan credits and a hefty price tag for out of pocket payers — for both lunch and dinner.
+Our favorite items here are the Poutine and the Le Cellier Filet Mignon.
+But don’t take my word for it!
+There are plenty of options to sample.
+Just remember, this restaurant is a signature meal — which means a hefty price tag — for both lunch and dinner.

 And if dessert is on your radar, we are big fans of the Maple Crème Brûlée!

-For your final food stop, First Timers, DFB loyal readers want to make sure you don’t miss out on one of Epcot’s newest stops, Patisserie Boulangerie Les Halles.
+For your final food stop, First Timers, DFB loyal readers want to make sure you don’t miss out on one of EPCOT’s staple Quick Service spots, Les Halles Boulangerie Patisserie.

 It’s also a terrific stop for those who would like a gourmet coffee or glass of French wine.
 Check out an extensive Epcot Les Halles Review here!